bellagracefinck/trend_cycle/README.md

 I additionally made the decision to remove the GARMENT_TYPE descriptors from the training set because I was less interested in the types of garments than the features, colors, and other characteristics that defined different collections and set them apart.

-We reach an accuracy score of 0.72 with this model, and identify which words contributed the most to the top designers vs. the normal designers.
+This model achieves an accuracy score of 0.72 and provides context as to which words contributed the most to identifying the top designers vs. the normal designers.

 ![Words NB](https://github.com/bellagracefinck/trend_cycle/blob/main/images/NBwords.png)